-1080 South University Avenue, Suite 3603 (734) 615-3027 (phone) (734) 936-0996 (fax)
+1080 South University Avenue, Suite 3603 (734) 615-3027 (phone) (734) 936-0996 (fax) www.umich.edu/~iinet/asc e-mail: asc-contact@umich.edu

 Not a major.
 Undergraduates may pursue African Studies through a major or minor in the Department of Afroamerican and African Studies The African Studies Center is a unit of the International Institute within the University of Michigan.
 ASC supports and promotes the work of more than 120 faculty members engaged in scholarship related to Africa.
 The African Studies Center enriches and provides additional support for teaching and research by organizing lectures, workshops, conferences and outreach events and by serving as the focal point for U-M faculty and students engaged in African studies on campus and in Africa.